marc2332/bliss/doc/docs/config_session.md

             repl.bliss_bar.items.append(AxisStatus('simot1'))
             repl.bliss_bar.items.append(DynamicWidget(what_time_is_it))

-This code will make your session to look like:
+This code will make a session to look like:

      (bliss) pcsht:~ % bliss -s eh1
                             __         __   __